mr-Arturio/Incredible_Playgroup_Finder/README.md

 ## The Incredible Playgroup Finder

 www.incredibleplaygroupfinder.ca <br>
 The Incredible Playgroup Finder is a web app that connects Ottawa parents with local playgroup events.
-With real-time data from Google Sheets, the app features an interactive map, filterable playgroup cards, and calendar integration.
+With real-time data from Google Sheets, the app features an interactive map, filterable playgroup cards, calendar integration and it is Bilingual.

 Our application stands out with its easy-to-use interactive map and a dynamic filtering system that allows users to search for playgroups by location, age group, language preference, date, day, and facility.
 Data is pulled in real-time from a Google Sheets database, ensuring the most current information is always at hand.